 “Racial balance is just a word for discrimination, and it’s so often leveled at gifted and talented programs because it’s White and Asian kids that are typically a higher proportion of kids in those programs,” she said.

-For Mr. Mamdani, axing the school’s gifted and talented programs is part of a socialist-inspired agenda that includes free city bus services, a rent freeze in rent-stabilized housing and government-run grocery stores to control food prices.
+For Mr. Mamdani, eliminating schools’ gifted and talented programs is part of a socialist-inspired agenda that includes free city bus services, a rent freeze in rent-stabilized housing and government-run grocery stores to control food prices.

-His plan for gifted and talented classes would pick up where ex-New York City Mayor Bill de Blasio left off.
+His plan for gifted and talented classes would pick up where former New York City Mayor Bill de Blasio left off.

-Mr. de Blasio, a Democrat, sought to end the program for the city’s elementary schools due to racial inequity.
-He first lowered admission standards to boost minority enrollment numbers and later decided to get rid of the program entirely, starting with kindergarten through second grade.
+Mr. de Blasio, a Democrat, sought to end the program for the city’s elementary schools because of racial inequity.
+He first lowered admission standards to boost minority enrollment and later eliminated the program, starting with kindergarten through second grade.

-The current mayor, Democrat Eric Adams, reversed the move and sought to expand the program.
-He dropped his bid for a second term earlier this month.
+Mayor Eric Adams, a Democrat, reversed the move and sought to expand the program.
+He dropped his bid for a second term this month.

-Mr. Mamdani, who now leads in the race by double digits, said he’ll restart Mr. de Blasio’s plan.
+Mr. Mamdani, who leads the race by double digits over former New York Gov. Andrew Cuomo, a Democrat running as an independent, and Republican candidate Curtis Sliwa, said he would restart Mr. de Blasio’s plan.

 Mr. Mamdani did not respond to an inquiry from The Washington Times.